LeiPierce27/Program-1-COSC-370/README.md

 ## Limitations

+**Java API**
 - Java's `DatagramSocket` does not expose the incoming IP header, so **TTL is not available** and is always shown as `N/A`.
 A native solution (JNI or a C helper) would be required to read TTL.
+- There is no native raw ICMP socket class in Java — the program relies on `DatagramSocket`, which sends UDP rather than true raw ICMP.
+- `InetAddress.isReachable()` uses TCP echo on Windows instead of ICMP, so fallback mode is not truly ICMP-based on Windows.

+**Platform**
+- On WSL (Windows Subsystem for Linux), raw socket access is blocked at the OS level regardless of `sudo`, the program will always run in fallback mode on WSL.
+- On Windows, raw ICMP sockets behave differently due to OS-level restrictions and may not produce consistent results even when running as Administrator.
+- Raw socket mode requires `sudo` on Linux and macOS — the program cannot run in raw mode without elevated privileges.
 - Raw socket access is blocked or restricted in some managed network environments (e.g., university firewalls).
 If pings to external hosts fail, try a different network.

-- On Windows, raw ICMP sockets behave differently due to OS-level restrictions and may not produce consistent results.
+**Extra Credit**
+- ICMP error code parsing (Type 3, Type 11) only runs in Raw ICMP mode — error codes will never be displayed in fallback mode.
+- Most modern routers and firewalls silently drop packets to unreachable addresses rather than sending back a Type 3 Destination Unreachable response, making these errors difficult to trigger in practice.

+**Protocol**
+- IPv4 only — IPv6 (ICMPv6) is not supported.
+- Requires **JDK 9 or higher**, will not compile on JDK 8 due to use of `ProcessHandle`.
 - The program sends one ping per second and waits up to 1 second for a reply before marking a packet as lost.
-- IPv4 only — IPv6 (ICMPv6) is not supported.
-- Requires **JDK 9 or higher** — will not compile on JDK 8 due to use of `ProcessHandle`.
+Neither the interval nor the timeout is configurable via command line.

+**Network**
+- Packet loss and timeout behavior depends on the network path and intermediate routers, not the program itself.
+- Some hosts (e.g., `194.0.0.1` RIPE NCC, Europe) may not respond to ICMP requests, resulting in 100% packet loss regardless of network connectivity.

 ---